Tuesday, August 04, 2009

 The Visitor

 I made a new friend.
 Or that is how I say it now that he made himself feel at home at my place without bothering to ask for my permission.
-When we shifted to Charlottesville, we got along loads of cardboard boxes which we decided to keep for future use.
-When our small closet spaces simply refused to accommodate the rusty and disfigured junk we thought it best to let the boxes reside, one with nature in the peaceful quiet of our balcony.
-Just to make it more aesthetic, we placed a couple of brass vases to the balcony which were an impulse buy and were struggling for a place inside our house for long.
-At that time we did not know we were soon going to have a visitor who had a different perspective on the junk.
+When I moved to Cville, I got loads of boxes along with me which I decided to keep for future use.
+When my small closet spaces simply refused to accommodate the rusty and disfigured junk I thought it best to let the boxes reside, one with nature in the peaceful quiet of the balcony.
+Just to make it more aesthetic, I placed them behind a couple brass vases on the balcony (an impulse buy that was struggling for recognition inside the house for long).
+At that time I did not know I was soon going to have a visitor who had a different perspective on the junk.

 One summer night when I was alone in the house, I heard constant rustling and rumbling noises from the back of our house.
 With my fingers fixated on the “9” and “1” keys of my cell-phone, I spent the night with much unease, hoping it would only be the breeze.
 With the first sign of light however, my character underwent a total transformation.
 From Timidy Timidson in the night, I became the Sherlock Holmes by the day.
 Its generally otherwise for the superheroes.
 Isn’t it funny how light can change our character?
 Donning my sleuth hat when I walked up to the balcony, here is what I saw.